Posted in Peru on November 24, 2019

 Their mom was cooking outside on a fire since they had run out of gas for cooking.
 We met Jose’s Mom, 4 yr old brother and 2 yr old daughter, and their two dogs and three kittens.
 It was a busy little house in a very dusty area with a water tank at the street with garden hose for running water.
 We brought pencil crayons and diapers to help out a bit.
 When we said good by, we took a very bumpy ride and a very crowded bus back to the school site before heading back through the traffic to our hotel in Mira Flores.
 It is an stark contrast between the community by the school and the Mira Flores are which rivals many nice cities in Canada.

 November 26th, 2019

 Today was our fourth day at the school.
-At the rise of dawn some of us ladies went on an early morning bus ride to pick up the kids.
+At the rise of dawn, some of us ladies went on an early morning bus ride to pick up the kids.
 We got the see some local places as we spent time with the kids.
-Others were helping with the food program, and got to make the kids a delicious breakfasts.
+Others were helping with the food program and got to make the kids delicious breakfasts.
 We all got to meet cool kids and experience life in Lima Peru.

-We finished the last couple columns for the second floor of a class room, as others continued the demolish the rock wall.
-Some of our team went to buy some supplies for the school including, chairs, table, first aid supplies and sports equipment.
-We cleaned out the bottom class room and moved the bricks from the bottom floor to the top.
+We finished the last couple columns for the second floor of a classroom, as others continued the demolish the rock wall.
+Some of our team went to buy some supplies for the school including, chairs, tables, first aid supplies and sports equipment.
+We cleaned out the bottom classroom and moved the bricks from the bottom floor to the top.
 This was taking steps towards the start of the next project.

-After and amazing lunch Taryn and I help the kids with some decorating for the festival.
+After an amazing lunch Taryn and I help the kids with some decorating for the festival.
 We helped them put together posters and games for the next day.
-All the kids were excited for the festival.
-They couldn’t wait to teach us lots fun games!
+All the kids were excited about the festival.
+They couldn’t wait to teach us lots of fun games!